You have three days in Amsterdam, what do you do!?

 Pop By The Cheese Museum For Free!

-Across the canal from Anne Frank House is a small cheese shop.
-What’s more Dutch than cheese!?
-They have cheese samples to try, and a mini (totally free!) museum all about cheese in the basement!
+And what’s more Dutch than cheese!?
+They have cheese samples to try, and a mini (totally free!) museum all about cheese in the basement to visit!

 This is a quick pit stop where you can also refuel before or after visiting Anne Frank House!

-Go On A Walking Tour: 3 Days Amsterdam Itinerary
+Go On A Walking Tour Around Amsterdam

-Get A Skyline View of Amsterdam
+Get A Skyline View of Amsterdam (NOT The A’DAM Lookout)

 When you’re looking for skyline views of Amsterdam you’ll most likely come across the A’DAM Lookout.
-My opinion – skip it and go to the SkyLounge at the DoubleTree hotel for views instead.
-Why?

 Stop For A Photo Op At The Gingerbread Houses

-On your way back from the SkyLounge, stop at the gingerbread houses!
-Just a little heads up, we almost missed these as they weren’t what we was expecting from the pictures I’d seen.
-In fact, we stopped here for a photo op, and then continued on our quest to find them… without realizing we already had.
+Just a little heads up, we almost missed these as they weren’t what we was expecting from the pictures… In fact, we stopped here for a photo op, and then continued on our quest to find them… without realizing we had already seen them.

 Experience The Red Light District At Night